 Frowneys: Ending, Pirjo Lonka, structure

 Floating around locations is a misstep because the character work of Leeve’s main character is extremely effectively done.
-We get to know about her, then know her strengths and insecurities which is also helped by fine outing by the actor and those three surrounding her.
+We get to know about her, then know her strengths and insecurities which is also helped by fine outings by the actor and those three surrounding her.
 There’s enough chemistry to go around and the stage should be the place to showcase that in the best way.
-However the stage is where we rarely get to go to and even that is full of weird choices – aspect ratio and lack of static shots in the cinematography department seem completely wrong while the fading out the room sound and cutting to Maria jogging on a bridge are awkwardly edited in and shot.
-The group of actors and comedy stage were the best bets here but it’s a bit more chaotic than it is funny.
+However the stage is where we rarely get to go to and even that is full of weird choices—aspect ratio and lack of static shots in the cinematography department seem completely wrong while the fading out the room sound and cutting to Maria jogging on a bridge are awkwardly edited in and shot.
+The group of actors and comedy stage were the best bets here but it’s slightly more chaotic than it is funny.

 Frowneys: Cinematography, premise